What to Expect from the Saline Tattoo Removal Procedure?

 One of the main methods that most therapists use is saline tattoo removal.
 It is particularly effective for cosmetic tattoos that use organic pigments (made up of much smaller particles than standard tattoo ink) or iron oxide.

-Because of this composition, these inks don’t usually respond well to other treatments.
+Because of this composition, these inks don’t usually respond well to other sessions.
 Saline removal uses a carefully formulated saline solution to raise the pigment and draw it out of the skin.
 Once it moves up to the top of the skin layer, it lightens and scabs over, and the scan falls off on its own, taking the pigment along with it.

 It is a more straightforward, gentler way of removing a tattoo.
 That’s what makes saline removal more effective for cosmetic tattoos that are usually applied on delicate parts of the skin, including around the eyes and lips.